Popular Front (Philippines): 1941 elections

-However, in November 1941, left-wing and right-wing factions arose in the party ranks, as Sumulong led the right-wing faction while Pedro Abad Santos was the leader of the hard-left.
+However, in November 1941, left-wing and right-wing factions arose in the party ranks, Sumulong leading the right-wing faction while Pedro Abad Santos led the hard-left.
 Abad Santos challenged each other's right to enroll under the Popular Front banner.
-Abad Santos accused Sumulong's faction members as members of the Democrata Nacional or Democrata party, or being its identical twin, and being nationalists but "tools of the capitalists," with the contrast of Abad Santos' Marxist stance.
-While Sumulong, blasted Abad Santos for spreading Communist ideas, and stated that Communists and their believers should not identify themeseleves as member of the Popular Front.
-The elections commission settled the dispute, by recognizing the both factions, with Sumulong and Abad Santos as legitimate leaders of the party.
+Abad Santos accused Sumulong's faction members as members of the Democrata Nacional or Democrata Party, or being its identical twin, and being nationalists but "tools of the capitalists," aligned with Abad Santos' Marxist perspective.
+Sumulong blasted Abad Santos for spreading Communist ideas, and stated that Communists and their believers should not identify themselves as members of the Popular Front.
+The elections commission settled the dispute by recognizing the both factions, with Sumulong and Abad Santos as legitimate leaders of the party.

-Both Sumulong, and Abad Santos have their own presidential ambition in 1941.
-Sumulong choose Emilio Javier as running mate, while Abad Santos picked Aglipay's wife as his running mate.
-Later Abad Santos withdrawn.
-But the two factions were defeated by incumbents Manuel L. Quezon (president) and Sergio Osmeña (vice president).
-In the return of senate chamber in 1941, no one won in the slate, and in the lower house, only 2 seat got.
-But Vicente Sotto, a Cebuano senator, who also lost in 1941, became senator in 1946 while in the party.
+Both Sumulong and Abad Santos had their own presidential ambitions in 1941.
+Sumulong chose Emilio Javier as running mate, while Abad Santos picked Aglipay's wife as his running mate.
+Later Abad Santos withdrew his candidacy, but both factions were defeated by incumbents Manuel L. Quezon (president) and Sergio Osmeña (vice president).
+In the succeeding senate election, no one in the Popular Front slate won, and in the lower house, only 2 seats were secured.
+Only Vicente Sotto, a Cebuano statesman and member of the party who also lost in 1941, eventually became senator in 1946.

 Peasant violence in Pampanga

-In response to the peasant violence in Pampanga, in 1941, Governor Sotero Baluyut with support from the Quezon administration, made efforts to undermine the influence of Popular Front mayors in the province along with the removal of some of its party members in power.
+In response to peasant violence in Pampanga in 1941, Governor Sotero Baluyut, with support from the Quezon administration, made efforts to undermine the influence of Popular Front mayors in the province along with the removal of some of its party members in power.
 These were made due to concerns of socialist backing.